 Counseling Degrees and Programs in Missouri

-In Missouri, there are several colleges and universities that offer degree and certificate programs in the five major counseling categories: marriage and family therapy, mental health counseling, rehabilitation counseling, school counseling, and substance abuse counseling.
+In Missouri, there are several colleges and universities that offer degree and certificate programs in the five major counseling categories: mental health counseling, marriage and family therapy, rehabilitation counseling, school counseling, and substance abuse counseling.
 If you are planning to start a counseling career in Missouri, you will likely first need to choose a school to complete your education, as nearly all counseling careers require a degree.
 Many of the colleges and universities in Missouri offer counseling degrees at the graduate level because most types of counseling licensure require a master’s degree.
 There are a few undergraduate options in Missouri, however, that may suit students who are not ready to complete a graduate degree.
 Online and hybrid counseling programs are also available in Missouri, which may be ideal for students who require greater flexibility.

 Quick Facts

-- 2 schools offer a degree in marriage and family therapy.1,2
+• 5 schools offer a degree in marriage and family therapy.1,2

-- 11 schools offer a degree in mental health counseling.1,2
+• No schools offer a degree in vocational rehabilitation counseling.1,2

-- 13 schools offer a degree in school counseling.1,2
+• 13 schools offer a degree in school counseling.1,2

-- 3 schools offer a degree in substance abuse counseling.1,2
+• 3 schools offer a degree in substance abuse counseling.1,2

-- 1 school ranked in US News Best Student Counseling Programs 2019.4
+• 1 school ranked in US News & World Report’s Best Student Counseling Programs 2022.3

-- 1 school ranked in US News Best Rehabilitation Counseling Programs 2019.5
+• 1 school ranked in US News & World Report’s Best Online M.Ed.
+Programs for Student Counseling 2022.4

 Comparison of Missouri Counseling Schools and Programs